 6.6 CUSTOM PROGRAMMING

 6.6.1 Customizations.
 As may be required by this Contractor to meet the System Specifications, the parties acknowledge that the Licensed Programs must be configured and/or customized.
 PEBA expects a Configuration to be a design specification within the Licensed Programs that does not require custom code and that is made to align the inherent functionality of the Licensed Programs with the System Specification.
-A Customization would require the creation of custom code in order to provide the requested functionality.
+A Customization would require the creation of source code and object code modifications or additions to the Base Programs in order for the Base Program to comply with the System Specifications therefore or to implement an Enhancement thereto.

 The Contractor will explain to PEBA whether the requested design is classified as a Configuration, Minor Customization, Major Customization, or Other, as described in Section 3.1, and whether the requested design will result in a change in classification from what was included in the Contractor’s proposal.
-Additionally, the Contractor will be fully transparent and communicative on how the requested design will affect cost and the future performance, maintenance, and patching of the BAS System, to ensure PEBA has all pertinent information necessary to make an informed decision on the design.
+Additionally, the Contractor will be fully transparent and communicative on how the requested design will affect cost and to the extent reasonably known at the time for the request, the future performance, maintenance, and patching of the BAS System, to ensure PEBA has all pertinent information necessary to make an informed decision on the design.

 Contractor shall develop all Configurations and Customizations for each Phase prior to installation of each Phase of the BAS System and in accordance with the Project Work Plan.